Teslahaha/documentation/02.client/01.maniaplanet-launcher-configuration/docs.md

 ![](./En_configuration_game.png)

-**Ignore Player Skins:** if ticked, it allows you to ignore the skins of the other players’ cars in a local area network and in an online game.
+**Ignore Player Skins:** If ticked, it allows you to ignore the skins of the other players’ cars/characters in LAN and online servers.

-**Skip Rolling Demo:** allows you to disable the demo mode after a short period of inactivity.
+**Skip Rolling Demo:** Allows you to disable the demo mode after a short period of inactivity.

-**Cars Quality:** allows you to adjust the quality of the display of your car or the cars of your opponents.
+**Cars Quality:** Allows you to adjust the graphical quality of your car/character and the cars/characters of your opponents.

-**Cars Particles Quality:** allows you to adjust the quality of the particles displayed by the car (sparks, dust, etc.).
+**Cars Particles Quality:** Allows you to adjust the quality of the particles projected by a car/character (sparks, dust, etc.).

-**Player shadows:** allows you to display the shadows that the car projects on the environment.
+**Player shadows:** Allows you to display the shadows that the cars/characters project on the environment.

-**Player occlusion:** allows you to display the shadows projected under the car.
+**Player occlusion:** Allows you to display the shadows projected under your car/character.

-**Opponents (Hide Too Close / Always Visible):** hides the vehicles close to your car / displays the vehicles, even those close to your car.
+**Opponents (Hide Too Close / Always Visible):** The former hides the vehicles that are too close to your car, as the latter displays the vehicles, even those close to your car.

-**Opponents Limit Count:** limits the number of opponents displayed.
+**Opponents Limit Count:** Limits the number of opponents displayed in sight

-**Background Quality:** allows you to adjust the quality of the background (scenery).
+**Background Quality:** Allows you to adjust the quality of the background (scenery).

-**Disable scan cache:** allows you to disable the scanning of the cache when the game is started.
+**Disable scan cache:** Allows you to disable the scanning of the cache when the game is started.

 ### Inputs